 Overall, the most important thing you can do to reduce energy spending to cool your home is to ensure you are not cooling the outside.
 If your house isn't brand new, the chilly air inside is probably leaking out through faulty seals on doors and windows, a poorly insulated attic, and other small breaches.

 Moreover, close the blinds to reduce the sun's ability to change your home's temperature.
-You can also raise the temperature instead of expecting your air conditioner to cool your house to 68 degrees, change it to 72 degrees as it will use less energy.
-You can save money too, up to 10 percent or more per year.
+You can also raise the temperature: Instead of expecting your air conditioner to cool your house to 68 degrees, change it to 72 degrees, as it will use less energy.
+This will save money, too—up to 10 percent or more per year.
 Finally, you do not need to keep the same setting all day.
 Change the settings for different times of the day.

-Next, new air conditioners have the advantage of the newest technology and standards.
-Paying more upfront may help to save in the long run as newer models are more efficient at doing the same job.
-Look for options with higher Energy Star rating options with a 14 or higher rating.
+New air conditioners have the advantage of the newest technology and standards.
+Paying more upfront may help to save in the long run, as newer models are more efficient at doing the same job.
+Look for options with a 14 or higher Energy Star rating.

 Finally, you can plant some trees around your house to shade your home.
-A smart thermostat can regulate the temperature much easier and save up to ten percent on your electric bill.
+A smart thermostat can regulate the temperature much easier and save up to 10 percent on your electric bill.
 If you do not have ceiling fans, consider getting some to help circulate the air better.
-Heat rises, so if you want to avoid air conditioning, spend more time on the lower floors of the home if this is an option in your house.
+Heat rises, so if you want to avoid using air-conditioning, spend more time on the lower floors of the home if this is an option in your house.